Skip To Main Content

 Students learn the basics of contemporary jewelry design and fabrication through metalsmithing.
 Students learn metalsmithing techniques including sawing/piercing, soldering, cold connection, stone setting, and chain making.
 Students create several finished wearable pieces.
 Studio fee and purchase of additional materials (½ year – ½ credit) 9, 10, 11 & 12.

-Students learn the basic elements of composing, developing, and producing a body of work using photographic media and explore in-depth a variety of materials and techniques to refine their skills.
-Students explore darkroom techniques and processes to develop technical and creative skills.
-Studio fee (full year – 1 credit) 9, 10, 11 & 12.
+Students will continue to build on the foundations and basic elements of composing, developing, and producing a body of work using photographic media and explore in-depth a variety of materials and techniques to improve their skills.
+Students will continue to explore darkroom techniques and processes to develop technical and creative skills.
+Prerequisite: APC401 Studio fee (full year – 1 credit) 10, 11 & 12.

 Students continue to develop creative and technical aspects of black and white photography, including a more sophisticated grasp of exposure, the processing of film, alternative photography, and discussion of fine printmaking.
-Studio fee, Prerequisite: APC401 (full year – 1 credit) 10, 11 & 12.
+Prerequisite: APC701.
+Studio fee (full year – 1 credit) 11 & 12.

 Students learn about bookkeeping practices, including systemically computing, classifying, recording, verify-ing, and maintaining numerical data involved in financial practices.
 Students study simple budgets and financial report preparation, cash control, payroll, the accounting cycle, and career opportunities in the field.
 Students use an internet-based electronic workbook, and home internet access is recommended (full year – 1 credit vocational) 10, 11 & 12.